backdrop-contrib/notify/README.txt

 notification e-mail will also mention the name of the last person to edit the node.

+To let new users opt in for notifications during registration, you must grant the anonymous user the right to access notify.

 ------------------------
 AUTHOR / MAINTAINER
 ------------------------